National Transmission Corporation: Controversies

 In 2021, the National Association of Electricity Consumers for Reforms, Inc. (NASECORE) has called on the Energy Department to conduct a systems audit of NGCP for what it called a “dismal failure” of the grid operator “to ensure the quality, reliability, security and affordability of the supply of electric power” as required by law.
 In a letter to Energy Secretary Alfonso Cusi dated December 21, 2021, NASECORE said: “This failure had been repeatedly witnessed during the 2013 Super Typhoon Yolanda, Typhoon Ruby in 2014 and the earthquake of 2017 due to its apparent inadequate, weak and grossly unreliable transmission system that are easily felled by typhoons.”
 NASECORE President Pete Ilagan said this performance of NGCP is unacceptable and unfair to electric cooperatives and distribution utilities who bear the brunt of the blame from consumers for the grid operators’ weak and the unreliable transmission system.
-NASECORE urged the Energy Department conduct an immediate and transparent audit (an actual ocular inspection and documentation) of NGCP transmission system so as to determine the required upgrading and improvisation that will establish a resilient transmission system nationwide and ERC to conduct a regulatory audit of the funds it provided NGCP meant specifically for Capital Expenditures which covers the rehabilitation and upgrading of the nationwide transmission system.
+NASECORE urged the Energy Department to conduct an immediate and transparent audit (an actual inspection and documentation) of NGCP's transmission system, to determine the required upgrading and improvisation that would establish a resilient transmission system nationwide, and ERC to conduct a regulatory audit of the funds it provided NGCP meant specifically for Capital Expenditures, which covers the rehabilitation and upgrading of the nationwide transmission system.
 Ilagan added that the concession agreement of NGCP with TransCo should be reviewed for possible violations as well as a review of NGCP's congressional franchise by the Joint Congressional Energy Commission (JCEC) to protect public interest.

+On May 17, 2023, Malacañang said that TransCo will be taking back control of NGCP “if necessary”.
+The statement came after President Ferdinand Marcos Jr. and Sen. Raffy Tulfo's meeting at the presidential palace on Monday during which the lawmaker expressed concerns about the issues hounding NGCP, including its being partly owned by a Chinese state company.
+Marcos agreed with the proposal of Tulfo, who chairs the Senate energy panel, to conduct a comprehensive study on the NGCP or hold hearings to determine the real situation of the power grid.
+The Department of Energy proposed during a hearing at the House of Representatives on Tuesday amendments to the Electric Power Industry Reform Act of 2001 to prohibit foreign governments or state-owned enterprises from owning a stake in transmission operations.
+Tulfo had proposed to return the operation of the transmission grid to TransCo, while its maintenance is left to the NGCP.
+Tulfo and a handful of other senators are calling for the re-nationalization of the power grid, although Sen. Francis Escudero warned that this might send a bad signal to foreign investors.

+On January 10, 2024, Senator Raffy Tulfo accused TransCo for being lenient on NGCP, emphasizing the former to be more assertive in holding the latter become accountable and should be firm.